fjvallarino/monomer/docs/tutorials/02-styling.md

 - `fgColor`: sets the foreground color of a widget, although it depends on the widget how this color is used.
 For example, slider uses it to render the top most layer, to indicate the current value.
 - `sndColor`: secondary color of a widget.
-Also depends on the widget (if it is used at all).
+Also depends on the widget, if it is used at all.
 In the case of slider, it is used for drawing background of the slider (note: this is not the same as the background of the widget).
 - `hlColor`: highlight color of a widget.
 Again, how it is used depends on the widget.
 In the case of slider, it is used for drawing the (optional) thumb.